-The Reincarnation of Jenny Cockell The True Story of a Woman who has lived before!
+Jenny Cockell: The True Story of a Woman Who Has Lived Before

 Jenny Cockell was just an ordinary Northamptonshire housewife.
-She was also a mother of two children, But there was nothing ordinary about her.
-Over the next few years, she not only believed that she had lived before, as an Irish woman called Mary Sutton who was born in 1897, but she 'found' her children still living in Ireland.
+She was also a mother of two children, but there was nothing ordinary about her.
+Beginning when she was only a young child, Jenny began to feel that she had lived before as an Irish woman called Mary Sutton who was born in 1897.
+Stranger yet, Mary later located Sutton's children still living in Ireland.

-Her story starts just before her fourth birthday.
-She began to remember her past life in small snatches and pictures, and for a long time she never mentioned it to anybody because she believed that everybody had the same feelings and experiences.
-The most vivid of the memories was a very disturbing one.
-She dreamt of her own death.
-Or should I say Mary's death.
-She was also aware that Mary had been 35 years old and had just given birth to her eighth child.
-She could 'see' the hospital where it was happening, and she felt very strong feelings of guild and sorrow that she was leaving her children.
+Jenny's story starts just before her fourth birthday.
+She began to remember her past life in small snatches and pictures, and for a long time, she never mentioned it to anybody because she believed that everybody had the same feelings and experiences.
+The most vivid of her memories was a very disturbing one.
+She dreamt of her own death as Mary Sutton.
+She was also aware that she (as Mary) had been 35 years old and had just given birth to her eighth child when she died.
+She could "see" the hospital where it was happening, and she experienced very strong feelings of guilt and sorrow that she was leaving her children.

 Beginning to Believe